- Healthy Living

 Flu Vaccine

-With fall and winter approaching, the last thing you need is to catch the flu.
+As fall and winter approaches, the last thing you need is to catch the flu.
 That’s why it’s important to get vaccinated—it’s your best defense against the flu.
 But, how do you know when to get a flu shot and where you can get one?
 Listed below are answers to some of your frequently asked questions about the flu vaccine.

 Why do I need to get the flu vaccine?